tensorflow/examples/lite/examples/reinforcement_learning/ml/README.md

 ![TRAINING_PROGRESS](tf_and_jax/tf_training.png)

-After training, you will get a `planestrike_tf.tflite` file, which you can then integrate into the Android app we provide in the `android` folder.
+After training, you will get a `planestrike.tflite` file, which you can then integrate into the Android app we provide in the `android` folder (rename it to `planestrike_tf.tflite` and replace the existing one in the `asset` folder of the Android project).

 ## References